Esri/geodev-hackerlabs/design/create_a_new_map.md

 	3. Click `Done Adding Layers`.

-4. Drag to reorder the layers so that the `PDX_Neighborhoods` is on the bottom.
+4. Drag to reorder the layers so that the `PDX Neighborhoods Enriched` is on the bottom.

 5. Choose a new basemap.

 6. Save your map.
-With the default styles, your map should look something like [this map](http://www.arcgis.com/home/webmap/viewer.html?webmap=df0da19116934be89ac5f7379172c24e).
+With the default styles, your map should look something like [this map](http://www.arcgis.com/home/webmap/viewer.html?webmap=c8cd4b6f2d724c99be9a2d14fb31603e).

 7. Explore the data by clicking on the map.